-- Trends in M&A activity. - The business drivers of M&A. - Getting the business-buy and sell side opportunities. - Getting deals done-financial sponsors and strategic buyers. - Financing and structuring M&A deals. - Value drivers-diversification, core competencies and adjacencies. - Financial tools for realizing value-spin-offs, carve-outs and target stock. - Evidence on the effectiveness of M&A activities. - Recent and landmark deals.
+- Trends in M&A activity. - The business drivers of M&A. - Getting the business-buy and sell side opportunities. - Getting deals done-financial sponsors and strategic buyers. - Financing and structuring M&A deals. - Value drivers-diversification, core competencies and adjacencies. - Financial tools for realizing value-equity separations. - Evidence on the effectiveness of M&A activities. - Recent and landmark deals.